max-russo-com/mx2/README.md

 The goal is to provide a deterministic format and key-derivation logic that works identically across platforms, while keeping encryption randomized and aligned with modern AEAD best practices (Argon2id + XChaCha20-Poly1305).

-> **Why “MX²”?**
-> The name refers to a “second layer” (²) built on top of standard cryptographic primitives, where *M* and *X* indicate a minimal, extensible container format.
-> The meaning is intentionally lightweight: MX² is simply a compact name for a portable encryption container.

 ## ⭐ Features